Skip to content

 The majority of nocturnal wildlife is sensitive to light.
 This means that a strong source of light, such as a flash, can temporarily blind them.
 There is a lot of argumentation and speculation on whether flash photography is harmful to animals or not.

 Regardless, even temporary blindness between 5-20 minutes can have serious repercussions on the species.
-Most importantly, temporary blindness can make the animal vulnerable to other predators.
-In fact, it may hinder it from hunting and protecting its offspring.
+Most importantly, temporary blindness can make the animal vulnerable to other predators and may hinder it from hunting and protecting its offspring.
 In a slightly different scenario, considering the effects of strong headlights on a deer can put things into perspective.
 “When a headlight beam strikes eyes that are fully dilated to capture as much light as possible, deer cannot see at all, and they freeze until the eyes can adjust.
-They don’t know what to do, so they do nothing,” suggests Mr. Yancy, a biologist.
+They don’t know what to do, so they do nothing,” suggests Dr. Yancy, a biologist.
 Hence, when considering whether or not to utilize flash – I would personally opt to leave it at home.

 A crowded animal is a distressed animal – especially if it is wild.
 Therefore, if you find yourself in a large crowd during your wildlife shoot, it is best to consider where you can move to alleviate the stress on your subject.
 Alternatively, consider whether there a different time of day when you can visit the area, when there are fewer people present.

 Just because you are photographing one subject does not mean that all other animals in its vicinity should be disregarded.
 Distressing one species to photograph another is equally as bad as distressing your subject.
-For this reason, informing yourself of the general flora and fauna of the area is important before going out on a wildlife shoot.
+For this reason, informing yourself of the general flora and fauna of the area is important before going out on a shoot and photograph wildlife ethically.

 Photographing endangered species may have undesirable consequences.
-For this reason, you must take extra precaution when capturing an endangered animal.
+Therefore, you must take extra precaution when venturing out to capture an endangered animal.
 If an animal is targeted for wildlife trafficking and poaching, discretion is advised.
-This means: it is best to refrain from sharing information about where the photo was taken.
+This means that it is best to refrain from sharing information about where the photo was taken.
 The same applies to endangered animals.
 In the case of the latter, it is important to consider whether sharing the photograph may lead to its further endangerment.

 18. Avoid captive wildlife

-Captive wildlife photography is popular among photographers who are not willing to travel and wait for prolonged periods of time.
-Captive wildlife can be found at many different facilities with greatly varying living standards for the animal.
+Captive wildlife photography is popular among photographers who are not willing to travel and wait for prolonged periods of time to photograph an animal.
+Captive wildlife can be found at a many different facilities with greatly varying living standards for the animal.
 Some examples include: zoos, rescues, sanctuaries, game farms, adventure parks, safari parks, wildlife centers, reserves, and rehabilitation centers.
-Regulations for captive wildlife remain scarce.
-Hence, many institutions can easily label themselves “sanctuaries”, despite not adhering to any animal welfare standards.
+As regulations for captive wildlife remain scarce, many institutions can easily label themselves “sanctuaries”, despite not adhering to any animal welfare standards.

 Personally, I avoid any captive wildlife facilities, unless they are legitimate rescue and rehabilitation centers for animals that are no longer able to survive in the wild.
-If you do choose to photograph captive wildlife, inform yourself about the accreditation of the facility.
-Moreover, learn about what makes a legitimate sanctuary or zoo.
-As ethical wildlife photographers, we must understand that the money we are spending to photograph captive wildlife goes towards maintaining and justifying the living conditions that the animal is currently in, by no choice of its own.
+Hence, if you do choose to photograph captive wildlife, it is imperative that you inform yourself about the accreditation of the facility and learn about what makes a legitimate sanctuary or zoo.
+As ethical photographers, we must understand that the money we are spending to photograph captive wildlife will only go towards maintaining and justifying the living conditions that the animal is currently in, by no choice of its own.
 My article, How Ethical is Wildlife Photography? provides more information into the living conditions of wildlife at game farms.

 19. Honesty is the best policy